holy week & easter

 We remember…

-• Jesus instituting the sacrament of Holy Communion with His disciples at the Last Supper
+• Jesus eating with His disciples at the Last Supper (the first Holy Communion)

 • Jesus washing His disciples’ feet as an example of love